Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 - What has been the history of Designer involvement during the bidding and construction phases of rehabilitation projects?

 - What major lessons have been learned from rehabilitation projects under the CWNOAP?

 - The project Scoping Meeting is your chance to clarify the Scope of Work and ask any questions you would like about the project.
-Representatives of the CWNOAP team will be there to review the project and answer questions.
+Representatives of the CWNOAP team and Metro Procurement will be there to review the project and answer questions.
 At the completion of the project Scoping Meeting, you should have all the information you need to submit a pricing schedule.
 It is emphasized that you should have read and be familiar with the attachments provided by Metro Procurement in the project notification (rehabilitation projects) or project RFP (all other projects).
 The CWNOAP team will answer questions about these documents, but it is not intended that they will step through these documents with the Designer.
-These documents typically consist of the Scope of Work, Project Summary, the Procurement Non-discrimination Program forms, list of proposed small businesses, pricing schedule template, project schedule format, and Certificate of Insurance requirements.
+These documents typically consist of the Scope of Work, Project Summary, the Procurement Non-discrimination Program forms, list of proposed small businesses, pricing schedule template, project design duration, and Certificate of Insurance requirements.

 - Please note that the Designer should not submit a detailed Scope of Work as part of the proposal.
 It is the intent of the CWNOAP that the Scope of Work provided in the notification or RFP is the Scope of Work for the project.
 Questions or clarifications about the Scope of Work should be addressed at the project Scoping Meeting.
 If the Designer needs to submit a clarification to the Scope of Work or a list of assumptions used in developing the proposal to fulfill the Scope of Work, then those clarifications / assumptions and only those should be submitted with the pricing schedule.